cynodelic/big-wheel/README.md

 # Big Wheel
-A pseudorandom number generator I made.
+A pseudorandom number generator I made for learning.